Health Physics Education & Outreach

-Radiological Sciences is the study of radiation and its effects/uses on humans and the environment.
-We are continually striving to provide useful factual information that the public can rely on, as such we have a few resources that may help.
+Health Physics, also referred to as the science of radiation protection, is part of the broader discipline of radiological sciences.
+Radiological sciences is the study of radiation and its effects/uses on humans and the environment.
+We are continually striving to provide useful and factual information that the public can rely on, as such we have a few resources that may help.

 exhibitRadiation & Me Exhibit

 In the Pinanski Hall lobby (1st floor) at UMass Lowell (UML), you will, or have already found the "Radiation and Me" micro exhibit.
-It provides an overview of how radiation reaches countless applications that effect our lives every day.
+It provides an overview of how radiation reaches countless applications that effect, or save lives every day.
 This exhibit is a small demonstration of the countless uses of the atom and how radiation professionals are enhancing our everyday lives.
 Open to the public, weekdays from 9 a.m. - 5 p.m.

 For more details on the items on display, please view our: